MunskyGroup/SSIT/README.md

 ![SSIT](https://github.com/MunskyGroup/SSIT/blob/main/images/GraphicalAbstract.png)

-Authors: Huy Vo, Joshua Cook, Brian Munsky
+Authors: Huy Vo, Joshua Cook, E. Ron, Brian Munsky

 [![License](https://img.shields.io/badge/License-BSD_3--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

 The SSIT allows users to specifiy and solve the chemical master equation for discreate stochastic models, especially those used for the analysis of single-cell gene regulaton.

 To learn more about the FSP theory that underlies the SSIT, please see the slides from our [Nov.
 3, 2022 BPPB Seminar](https://github.com/MunskyGroup/SSIT/blob/main/images/BPPBSeminarNov2022.pdf)

 The SSIT includes command line tools and a graphical user interface to:
 - Build, save, and load models